g2p/vido/README.md

   and test them immediately.

-Get overlay access to privileged directories with `--clear-dirs` and `--rw-dirs` (the latter requires the overlayfs kernel patchset).
+Get overlay access to privileged directories with `--clear-dirs` and `--rw-dirs`.
+This requires Linux 3.18.

 Pass disk images or block devices with `--disk`.
 They are exposed as `$VIDO_DISK0`… variables.